 4 - Cross101 weighted vest

 I incorporated the Cross101 vest into my cross-training routine, and its ability to handle more weight made my sessions more intense and rewarding.

 There’s also a water bottle holder that fits larger bottles and keeps them from bouncing around too much.

 - Available as heavier options for higher intensity training

 - Slightly limited range of motion due to full body design

 Just keep in mind that you might have some limited movement with the vest if you plan to use it for other types of exercises.

-The miR adjustable weighted vest gives you two design options.
-One with a fully closed front part to it and the other with a zipper that some people find makes it easier to get on and off.
+I've experimented with the miR adjustable vest in both its design options during my workouts.
+One option with a fully closed front part to it and the other with a zipper that I found makes it easier to get on and off.